mylastore/next-blog/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-## Hit Me Up
+## HAVE A QUESTION?

-Go ahead and fork the project!
-Message me here if you have questions or submit an issue if needed.
-I'll be making touch-ups as time goes on.
-Have fun with this!
+Go ahead and ask on the GitHub repo "Discussions" section

 ## License